RedTahr/ios/README.md

 That currently hits a snag with Audioplayer failing to build, due to the above Swift 3.x issue, getting XCode 10.1 resolves that.
-There are a few other Carthage build failures, running "carthage update --platform iOS" in an empty folder with a cartfile containing one entry at a time has got most things downloaded and built.
+There are a few other Carthage build failures, running "carthage update --platform iOS" in an empty folder with a cartfile containing one entry at a time has got most things downloaded and built, with the exception of ReactiveCocoa

 ### XCode 10.1